travisseymour/EPICpyDocs/docs/model_programming.md

 These commands both cause a change in the task (draw something on the virtual display, play a sound via the virtual speakers), but they also signal the initiation of sensory onsets in the virtual performer.

-The device operation is event driven and is designed to fit within the state-based, event-driven simulation framework EPIC employs.
+The device operation is event driven and is designed to fit within the [discrete-event simulation](https://en.wikipedia.org/wiki/Discrete-event_simulation) framework EPIC employs.
 THe device starts by waiting for a START signal from the simulation controller and defines what behavior to take when this occurs, including what the next state is and what to do when this state is instantiated.
 Typically, other than START and STOP, most future states are triggered by time delays.
 That is, the device sets the current state to THE_NEXT_STATE and instructs the simulation to send a signal at some number of milliseconds in the future.
-AT that point, the code for THE_NEXT_STATE is run and this all happens again.
+At that point, the code for THE_NEXT_STATE is run and this all happens again.
 For example, this is a chunk of the Delay Event handler in the choice-task demo device:

 ```python
 def handle_Delay_event(self):